 And finally, please listen to your product ops counterparts with an open mind.
 They have a much deeper understanding of the pains of your cross-functional partners.

-While you will face initial pain, you might be surprised by the long-run results - your life might actually be easier!
+While you will face initial pain, you might be surprised by the long-run results - your life might actually get easier!

 In any case, product operation managers and their teams help along with product management to the core.
 The idea is to create a step-by-step process that makes the entire product process more efficient, quicker, and more productive.